 My friend is a proud Chihuahua owner.
 Last Christmas she was in for a big surprise.
 Her female Chihuahua, Lola, was pregnant!
 My friend was shocked beyond belief because this was unexpected and unplanned.
-However, she did recall visiting the dog park a few weeks prior and noticed another Chihuahua dog trying to hump her Lola.

-She figured that must be the reason for the unplanned and unexpected pregnancy.
 When she realized that, she immediately wanted to know how long is a Chihuahua pregnant for.
 She panicked because she had heard rumors about how risky Chihuahua pregnancy could be and had read about Chihuahuas giving birth by way of C-section (Cesarean section).
 She also didn’t know what to expect or what to do first.

 Her situation is pretty common and it inspired me to write this article.
 Whether you’re a Chihuahua owner or a Chihuahua dog breeder, this article will cover everything you need to know about Chihuahua pregnancy so that you know what to expect, what signs to look for, and what steps to take from the moment your female Chihuahua conceive to delivery of her puppies.